 Any performance failure on the part of our existing or future manufacturers could delay clinical development or marketing approval.
-We do not currently have arrangements in place for redundant supply for many components of our product candidates.
 If any one of our current contract manufacturers cannot perform as agreed, we may be required to replace that manufacturer and may incur added costs and delays in identifying and qualifying any such replacement.
 Furthermore, securing and reserving production capacity with contract manufacturers may result in significant costs.

-Our current and anticipated future dependence upon third parties for the manufacture of any product candidates we may develop or medicines may adversely affect our future profit margins and our ability to commercialize any medicines that receive marketing approval on a timely and competitive basis.
+Our current and anticipated future dependence upon third parties for the manufacture of our product candidates may adversely affect our future profit margins and our ability to commercialize any medicines that receive marketing approval on a timely and competitive basis.